lisaoude/gifinder-pwa/README.md

 </br>

 ### Lighthouse final test - Gulp
-On my final test run, I implemented Lighthouse's suggestions from the first and second run and installed and used a package called [gulp](:tropical_drink-gulp).
+On my final test run, I implemented Lighthouse's suggestions from the first and second run.
+The biggest change here, is that I'm now using downsized GIFs instead of way too large GIFs I was previously using.
+I also installed and used a package called [gulp](:tropical_drink-gulp).
 As you can see, Gifinder now scores 95 on performance, 100 on accessibility, 100 on best practices and 90 on SEO.
 Looking pretty good if you ask me :sunglasses:.
-SEO is 'stuck' at 90, because Lighthouse can't seen to find my meta description, but I can assure you that it's there.
+SEO is 'stuck' at 90, because Lighthouse can't seem to find my meta description, but I can assure you that it's there.

 </br>